stefanprodan/kustomizer/docs/install.md

 The Kustomizer CLI is available as a binary executable for all major platforms, the binaries can be downloaded form GitHub [release page](https://github.com/stefanprodan/kustomizer/releases).

+=== "Install with brew"

+    Install the latest release on macOS or Linux with:

+    ```shell
+    brew install stefanprodan/tap/kustomizer
+    ```

+    Note that the Homebrew formula will setup shell autocompletion for Bash, Fish and ZSH.

 === "Install with curl"

     Install the latest release on macOS or Linux with: